 A simple hand pull test can be used at the job site after the sealant is fully cured (usually within 7 to 21 days).
-It is suggested that 10 tests for the first 1,000 feet (300 m) and one test per thousand feet (300 m) thereafter or one test per floor per elevation be performed.
+It is suggested that 10 tests for the first 300 m and one test per 300 m thereafter or one test per floor per elevation be performed.
 The hand pull test procedure is as follows:

-- 1. Make a knife cut horizontally from one side of the joint to the other. - 2.
-Make two vertical cuts (from the horizontal cut) approximately 3" (75 mm) long, at both sides of the joint. - 3.
-Place a 1" (25 mm) mark on the sealant tab as shown in the illustration below. - 4.
-Grasp the 2" (50 mm) piece of sealant firmly just beyond the 1" (25 mm) mark and pull at a 90° angle.
-If the sealant itself tears, then the adhesion to the flashing is adequate. - 5.
-If dissimilar substrates are being sealed, check the adhesion of sealant to each substrate separately.
+- Make a knife cut horizontally from one side of the ioint to the other. - 2.
+Make two vertical cuts (from the horizontal cut) approximately 75 mm long, at both sides of the joint. - 3.
+Place a 25 mm mark on the sealant tab. - 4.
+Grasp the 50 mm piece of sealant firmly just beyond the 25 mm mark and pull at a 90° angle.
+If the sealant itself tears, then the adhesion to the flashing is adequate.

+- 5. If dissimilar substrates are being sealed, check the adhesion of sealant to each substrate separately.
 This is accomplished by extending the vertical cut along one side of the joint, checking adhesion to the opposite side, and then repeating for the other surface. - 6.
 Check with sealant manufacturer for suggested allowable extensions.